Virtual Private Network (VPN), the most affordable online privacy tool that’s been booming in the world of cybersecurity.

-According to an online survey conducted by “The Harris Poll” in 2018, more than 60 million Americans have been affected by identity theft.
+With more than 42 million Americans have been affected by identity theft.

 That’s just one country.
 Although the U.S is the prime target of cybercriminals, it is not alone.
-According to cybersecurity stats published by Norton, 10 countries other than the United States have faced relentless cyber-attacks between 2015 and 2017.
+Some countries other than the United States have also faced relentless cyber-attacks in recent times.

 Take a look at the figure below…